 Reading aloud to children is one of the most significant influencers of both literacy and verbal ability.
 But beyond that, reading together is easy yet great family quality time and also provides both preschool and elementary-aged children with rhythm and connection.
 Holidays and seasons provide great reasons to discover new books together and return to ones you enjoy year after year.
 Your local library will have a holiday section where you can pick picture books that may quickly become family favorites.
 Here are our Top 10 Halloween picture books to give you a start!

 5 Halloween Picture Books for Preschoolers

-While preschoolers use costumes and dress-up in play throughout their day, Halloween often means processing frightening, or at the least, different images around them.
-These Halloween Picture books provide a lighter, sillier slant on the holiday.
-They’re great at helping preschoolers cope with the overwhelming aspects of the Halloween, without diminishing the fun.
+While preschoolers use costumes and dress up in play throughout their day, Halloween often means processing frightening, or at the least, different images around them.
+These Halloween picture books provide a lighter, sillier slant on the holiday.
+They’re great at helping preschoolers cope with the overwhelming aspects of Halloween, without diminishing the fun.

 1. Click Clack Boo (Cronin and Lewin, Atheneum Books for Young Readers, 2013)

 Fans of the “Click Clack Moo: Cows who Type Series” will be immediately familiar with these silly, shameless animals having a Halloween party in the barn.
 Even more, the story begins with Farmer Brown not liking Halloween, or anything scary, and taking to his bed to wait out the night.
 When the story ends on a heartwarming note, Farmer Brown does not admit to changing his stance.
 He does, however, enjoy the kindness of his eccentric livestock.

 2. Bad Kitty: Scaredy-Cat (Bruel, Roaring Book Press, 2016)